CoffeeApp/Planning/userStories.md

 ### Shop-side

-  * As a shop I want to see my coffee orders
+  * As a shop I want to be able to see my current coffee orders.

 ### API/ Database